 Chase Freedom® – $100 Bonus, issued by JPMorgan Chase (NYSE:JPM), gives you 5% rebate on up to $1,500 combined purchases in quarterly rotating categories and unlimited 1% rebate on all others.
 It has no annual fee and even lets you earn a $100 Bonus after you spend $500 on purchases within the first 3 months of account opening, and a $25 Bonus when you make a purchase and add an authorized user in this same 3-month period.
 Unlike many other rewards cards that don’t offer any 0% promotional APR, Chase Freedom offers a 0% intro APR for 15 months on purchases and balance transfers.
 After that there’s is a variable APR of 13.99%-22.99% on both balance transfers and purchases.

 “I like staying at a particular hotel or flying with a particular airline”

-United MileagePlus Explorer Card by Chase is one of the top airline credit cards when it comes to travel perks.
-Earn 2 miles per dollar spent on United air tickets and 1 mile per dollar on everything else.
+United MileagePlus® Explorer Card by Chase is one of the top airline credit cards when it comes to travel perks.
+Earn 2 miles per dollar spent on United air tickets and 1 mile per dollar on every other purchase.
 Earn 30,000 miles when you spend $1,000 during the first 3 months.
 No foreign transaction fees. $0 intro annual fee for the first year, then $95.

 Click here to read United credit card review.